What can I do with Zoom?

-Important: No actual PowerPoint files (or slides) will be transferred through the export/import so both computers have to have access to the actual PowerPoint files (either locally or through the network).
+Important: No actual PowerPoint files (or slides) will be shared this way so both computers have to have access to the actual PowerPoint files (either locally or through the network).

 And one more thing: the export functionality is a great way to backup your labels.
 After you’ve gone through all the work of labeling your slides you don’t want to lose those labels on a system crash.
 So make sure to export your labels from time to time to a file that you keep in a safe location.

 Virtual Files are a great way to avoid duplicating slides over and over again and saving storage space.
 They are just like a PowerPoint file… only virtual (i.e., not saved as a file to disk).
 When you’re pulling together a new slide deck from existing slides don’t save it as a PowerPoint file but save it as a Virtual File.
 The slides will be stored in your Zoom database and you can see the new file in the tree on the left.